XRPLF/xrpl-dev-portal/content/reliable_tx.md

 # Reliable Transaction Submission

-Gateways and back end applications should use the best practices described here to ensure that transactions are validated or rejected in a verifiable and timely fashion.
+Gateways and back-end applications should use the best practices described here to ensure that transactions are validated or rejected in a verifiable and timely fashion.
 Transactions should be submitted to trusted (locally operated) rippled servers.

 ## Background

 The Ripple protocol provides a ledger shared across all nodes in the network.
 Through a process of consensus and validation, the network agrees on order in which transactions are applied to (or omitted from) the ledger.  <!--See Ripple Ledger Consensus and Validation[b] for an overview of this process.-->

 Well-formed transactions submitted to trusted Ripple network nodes are usually validated or rejected in a matter of seconds.
 There are cases, however, in which a well-formed transaction is neither validated nor rejected this quickly.
-One specific example can occur if the global base [transaction fee](https://ripple.com/transactions/#transaction-fees) increases after an application sends a transaction.
+One specific case can occur if the global [transaction fee](https://ripple.com/transactions/#transaction-fees) increases after an application sends a transaction.
 If the fee increases above what has been specified in the transaction, the transaction will not be included in the next validated ledger.
-If at some later date the global base fee decreases, the transaction may become viable again, if an expiration is not provided.
+If at some later date the global base fee decreases, the transaction may become viable again.
+If the transaction does not include expiration, there is no limit to how much later this can occur.

 Applications face additional challenges, in the event of power or network loss, ascertaining the status of submitted transactions.

 The best practices detailed in this document allow applications to submit transactions to the Ripple network while achieving:

 1. [Idempotency](http://en.wikipedia.org/wiki/Idempotence) - Transactions will be processed once and only once, or not at all.
 2. Verifiability - Applications can determine the final result of a transaction.